MAVProxyUser/YushuTechUnitreeGo1/README.md

 Note: The two small pins next to the XT30U connector on the dog's belly appear to be P & N signals for the RS485 "motors" network on the "A4". <br>

-The connector is proprely called a XT30(2 2)-F and can be purchased here: https://www.aliexpress.com/item/3256801621419825.html
+The connector is properly called a XT30(2 2)-F and can be purchased here: https://www.aliexpress.com/item/3256801621419825.html

 # Expansion Header